onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 We are failing at raising humans

 We must consciously raise the awareness and education of the so-called masses

+> "People think of education as something they can finish." - [Isaac Asimov](https://www.goodreads.com/quotes/696664-people-think-of-education-as-something-they-can-finish)

 > "I know no safe depository of the ultimate powers of the society but the people themselves ; and if we think them not enlightened enough to exercise their control with a wholesome discretion, the remedy is not to take it from them, but to inform their discretion by education.
 This is the true corrective of abuses of constitutional power." - [Thomas Jefferson](https://www.goodreads.com/quotes/26169-i-know-no-safe-depository-of-the-ultimate-powers-of)